-The 17th Annual IFE-ILE Afro-Cuban Dance Festival will feature a panel discussion, two days of exciting dance workshops with live accompaniment and dance parties.
-The event culminates with the premier of "Under Heaven and Earth" a new choreography by company director Neri Torres on the Mariel boatlift and its cultural implications to the social tapestry of the US followed by an after party.
+The 18th Annual IFE-ILE Afro-Cuban Dance Festival will feature a panel discussion dedicated to the late Cuban choreographer Victor Cuellar, two days of exciting dance workshops with live accompaniment.
+The event culminates with the premiere of "Ciudad de Orichas" (City of Orichas) a new choreography by company director Neri Torres in collaboration with guest Afro-House singer Frank Oba Lords.

 Students in ...

 - Rumba(Guaguanco, Columbia and Yambu)

 - Batá drumming

 For more information email firstname.lastname@example.org or call (786) 704-8609/ (305) 796-1125

 In persistently promoting Afro-Cuban dance, IFE-ILE has established not only a cultural experience to local and visitors; but also a tradition that slowly has produced eager local and international followers.